trancaothien/boilerplate_ios/README.md

 - Feature Coordinators: Child coordinators for specific features
 - Each coordinator manages its own navigation stack

+📖 **See [Coordinator Pattern Guide](Documents/coordinator-guide.md) for complete documentation on:**
+- How to create new Views, ViewModels, and Coordinators
+- Navigation patterns (push, modal, params passing)
+- When to use Child Coordinator Management, Navigation Methods, and Modal Presentation
+- Best practices and troubleshooting

 See `.cursorrules` for detailed architecture guidelines.

 ## 🔧 Configuration